 HD-CVI Camera Resolutions

 There are many different types of CCD and CMOS sensors on the market for security cameras.
 Some of the manufacturers are Sony, Panasonic and Sharp.
-HD-CVI broadcasts at in HD resolution.
-Both 720p and 1080p cameras are available depending on your budget.
+HD-CVI broadcasts in HD resolution.
+Resolutions from 1080p all the way up to 4K are available.

 HD-CVI Infrared Security Cameras

 The lens is in the center at the front of the security camera and it usually has infrared LED’s around the lens.
 With bullet cameras the face is flat on the front.
 The more IR’s the security camera has the better the night vision.
 There are different strengths of infrared LED’s and the larger and more intense the LED the farther and larger of an area that will be lit up.
 Basic CCTV bullet cameras will light up to 20m.
 Some higher end infrared security cameras can light up farther than 90m.
 Bullet cameras generally have better infrared night vision than dome cameras.
 This is because more IR’s can be placed around the lens on a bullet camera than can be placed around the lens on a dome camera.